biolink/biolinkml/SPECIFICATION.md

 <!--

-Editors note: add comments using HTML syntax, such as this one
+Editors note: add comments using HTML syntax, such as this one.

 -->

 ## Introduction (Informative)

-This document defines the biolinkml syntax and language.
+This document defines the [biolinkml](https://biolink.github.io/biolinkml/) syntax and language.

 A Biolinkml (blml) schema is a formal computable description of how entities within a data model are inter-related.
 While blml arose in